aldryn/aldryn-boilerplate-bootstrap3/docs/general/whatsinside.rst

 .. note::

-    We use a 24 column based grid system instead of the default 12.
+    Aldryn Bootstrap 3 uses a 24 column based grid setting instead of the default 12.
+You can change this setting in ``private/sass/settings/_bootstrap.scss``.

 The `Glyhpicon <http://getbootstrap.com/components/#glyphicons>`_ icon set has